-- 2. Diffraction gratings are used in the laser shows which are popularly used in opening and closing ceremonies of film fare awards, IPL and Olympic games, etc. - 3.
-Spectra produced by diffraction gratings are extremely useful in applications from studying the structure of atoms and molecules to investigating the composition of stars. - 4.
-Diffraction grating is an immensely useful tool for the separation of the spectral lines associated with atomic transitions - 5.
-Diffraction grating leads to application for measuring atomic spectra in both laboratory instruments and telescopes. - 6.
-The hologram on a credit card and the closely spaced tracks of a CD or DVD act as a diffraction grating for producing a separation of the colors of white light. - 7.
+- 2. Diffraction gratings are used in the production of holograms. - 3.
+Diffraction gratings are used in the laser shows which are popularly used in opening and closing ceremonies of film fare awards, IPL and Olympic games, etc. - 4.
+Spectra produced by diffraction gratings are extremely useful in applications from studying the structure of atoms and molecules to investigating the composition of stars. - 5.
+Diffraction grating is an immensely useful tool for the separation of the spectral lines associated with atomic transitions - 6.
+Diffraction grating leads to application for measuring atomic spectra in both laboratory instruments and telescopes. - 7.
+The hologram on a credit card and the closely spaced tracks of a CD or DVD act as a diffraction grating for producing a separation of the colors of white light. - 8.
 Diffraction grating is used in ICPAES (Inductively Coupled Plasma Auger Electron Spectroscopy).